caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 .. todo:: Update for Qt & qwt supported now

-Since version 3.1.4 of caQtDM a new build and installation procedure working for several linux platforms is available.
+Since version 3.1.4 of caQtDM a new build and installation procedure working for several Linux platforms is available.

 First you will have to unpack the tar archive, which will create the necessary directories and files.
 In the upper directory you will find